I’m a native Texan with a passion for good food and Texas history. Tex-Mex is a way of life for me, and so is baking!

 Nanny gave me my first cookbook when I was 17, and it’s turned into a full on obsession.
 Maybe I’ll write one one day, maybe I won’t – but I will never stop loving what happens when love and food come together to make dinner (or dessert).

-When I’m not whipping up Migas or Mexican Wedding Cookies in the kitchen, I work full time as the managing editor of Food Fanatic, after more than a decade as a fraud analyst.
+When I’m not whipping up Migas or Mexican Wedding Cookies in the kitchen, I am a Co-Founder at Mediavine and the managing editor of Food Fanatic, after more than a decade as a fraud analyst.
 I’m desperately in love with my husband.
 In late 2013, after a harrowing labor, we welcomed our miracle baby, Evan James.
 And I’m aunt to the two most brilliant children in the entire universe, David and Ava.

 Texas is a country unto itself: in fact, did you know it was not a state, but an independent republic, from 1836 to 1845?
 The cultures found there are as unique as its residents.
 I grew up immersed in that, and I will be forever be thankful.